ben-laufer/CpG_Me/README.md

 │   │   ├── Paired-end
 │   │   ├── Single-end
 │   │   ├── fastq_screen.conf
-│   │   ├── Bismark_to_Permeth_DSS.py
 │   │   ├── README.md
 │   │   ├── LICENSE
 ├── genomes
 │   ├── hg38
 │   ├── mm10
 ```

-Finally, if you are interested in using the output with [WGBS_tools](https://github.com/kwdunaway/WGBS_Tools/tree/perl_code) or [DMRfinder](https://github.com/cemordaunt/DMRfinder), the `Bismark_to_Permeth_DSS.py` script functions as a [file converter](https://github.com/hyeyeon-hwang/bismark-file-converter).
-If you do not wish to use this file converter, then the final calls in both the switch and controller scripts should be deleted and you should also remove the `jid6=$` and `| cut -d " " -f 4)` part of the QC/QA call in the controller script.

 ## Chastity Filtering